-Our funding agreement with NPO-Ts will state that the amounts offered for each year of the investment period are indicative and subject to the Government's Spending Review for the period.
-This also applies to the planned 2025-26 Investment Process for Transfer organisations.
+Our funding agreement with NPOs will state that the amounts offered for each year of the investment period are indicative and subject to the Government's Spending Review for the period.

 We can only guarantee future instalments of your investment as long as sufficient funds from the Government and/or the National Lottery are available to us.
 It is possible therefore that our funding to you during this investment period may be reduced.